 Activity

 We ask that activities for at least the first week are minimal.
 Do just what you need to do to take care of yourself.
-No exercises, repetitive movement, excess walking, or stretching.
+No exercises, repetitive focused movements of the hip, or hip focused stretching.
 If you feel your pain is increasing, you may need to scale back your activity.
 Increased tissue movement will increase inflammation, swelling, and fluid production.
-Patients commonly feel so good at not having the pain of arthritis, that they may wish to engage in the activities they have not been able to do.
-Early activity will not cause a long term problem, but it may come with some discomfort.
+Patients may initially feel like moving and walking freely without the previous pain of arthritis, and may wish to engage in the activities they have not been able to do.
+Early activity will not cause a long term problem, but it may come with significant delayed discomfort and inflammation that may take up to a week to fully manifest.

 Ice/cold/cryo therapy